-If you’re the surviving spouse, child, or parent of a Servicemember who died while serving their country, you may qualify for bereavement counseling through VA.
-Bereavement counseling (also sometimes called “grief counseling”) provides assistance and support for people going through emotional and psychological stress after the death of a loved one.
+If you’re the surviving spouse, child, or parent of a service member or Veteran who died, you may qualify for bereavement counseling through our Vet Centers.
+Bereavement counseling (sometimes called “grief counseling”) provides assistance and support for people going through emotional and psychological stress after the death of a loved one.

-Can I get bereavement (or grief) counseling?
+Am I eligible for bereavement (or grief) counseling?

 What kinds of benefits can I get with bereavement counseling?

 Our trained counselors and team members can help support you after the death of a loved one.

 We provide these services at our community-based Vet Centers or at another location where you feel most comfortable.
 We also provide services through telehealth (phone or video appointments).